Walk or ride

 There are a number of tips you can follow to help keep yourself safe:

-- Plan your trip – the best bike route is often different to the way you would take a car.
-Have a look at the Riding Network Map to assist with planning the safest route for you.
+- Plan your trip – The best bike route is often different to the way you would take a car.
+Have a look at the Online Everyday Riding Map to assist with planning the safest route for you.
 Scan over the route you intend to take to familiarise yourself with on-road sections and plan how to make your way through intersections.

-- Be visible – bright or hi-vis clothing and lights can help other vehicles see you.
+- Be visible – Bright or hi-vis clothing and lights can help other vehicles see you.
 Riding in the gutter can make you less visible to other vehicles so allow appropriate distance from the curb, this also helps you avoid debris near the curb.

 - Allow space – Slow down when there is traffic or potential hazards so that you have time to react.
 Ride in bike lanes if available, unless it's impractical to do so.
 Leave space next to parked cars if possible or slow down to avoid car dooring.
 Where a road is too narrow for a car to pass safely, it can be safest to move into the centre of a traffic lane, moving left again when safe to do so; remember to scan around yourself to check it is safe and signal by extending your arm before moving into the lane.

-- Know your bike – be prepared to react quickly and be ready to break.
+- Know your bike – Be prepared to react quickly and be ready to break.
+Keep your bike maintained.
 Know how to use your bike including riding with one hand to use hand signals.
 To take off smoothly from a stopped position, change into an easy gear before stopping and move the pedals to the power position (with one pedal just forward of the highest point of rotation) before starting again.

-- Follow the rules – Bike Law is a bike rider's guide to road rules in Victoria, and shared path etiquette applies on shared paths.
+- Follow the rules – Bike Law is a bike rider's guide to road rules in Victoria, including required equipment (helmet, brakes, bell and lights) and riding with vehicles.

-- Consider the riding surface – be careful when there are changes to the riding surface including when there is rain, when crossing bluestones or tram tracks (keep your wheels at an angle to the tracks when crossing).
+- Consider the riding surface – Be careful when there are changes to the riding surface including when there is rain, when crossing bluestones or tram tracks (keep your wheels at an angle to the tracks when crossing).

 - Bike hoops – there are a number of bike hoops around Bendigo to park your bike.